We asses these types of energy sources across different metrics and measureables, such as cost, efficiency, performance, and more.

 Environmental & Wildlife Impact, As Well As Sustainability

-Environmental impact from energy sources can result from mining/extraction of the resource, refinement and processing, operation, and waste.
+Environmental impact from energy sources can be a result of different stages of the energy lifecycle

 As one example, renewable energy tends to produce more jobs per dollar invested, and more jobs per unit of electricity produced.

-Some reports point out though that renewables can cost more and this money could be spent on job creation elsewhere.
+Some reports point out though that renewables can cost more, and this money could be spent on job creation elsewhere in the economy.

-But, fossil fuels have an environmental and public health cost, which could weigh these costs out.
+But, fossil fuels may also have an indirect environmental and public health cost, which could weigh these costs out.

 Guides on pros and cons of various energy sources can be found here: